kingpho/kingpho/README.md

 - 👋 Hi, I’m Adrian.
 - I am a recent computer science gradutate from the University of Minnesota Twin Cities.
-- I enjoy working with web development technologies, but I enjoy playing around with other fields as well.
+- I enjoy working with web development technologies, but I also enjoy playing around with other fields as well.